-M&A and corporate action decisions are made on a case-by-case basis, with reference to the long-term economic interest of scheme members and compliance with the Company's Conflicts of Interest Policy.
-The Company will consider supporting transactions with the following characteristics: long-term benefits to shareholders, good quality disclosure, high quality management, supportive independent advice, approval of the independent directors.
+Corporate actions (including mergers and acquisitions) are reviewed on a case-by-case basis taking into account the long-term economic interest of scheme members and compliance with the Company's Conflicts of Interest Policy.
+The Company will consider supporting transactions with the following characteristics: longterm benefits to shareholders, good quality disclosure, high quality management, supportive independent advice, approval of the independent directors.
 We seek to determine whether the deal yields a good strategic fit, and we value prior engagement with shareholders.
 We think poison pills should be discouraged and we do not support poison pills that entrench management or damage shareholder value.
 Introductions of poison pills should be clearly explained and put to shareholder vote.
 By contrast, poison pill redemption resolutions are supported.
 We will usually vote at court and class-action meetings in a consistent manner.